nunorvoliveira/snapmaker-2.0/README.md

 It all started in my dad's _ZX-Spectrum 48K_ and it went from there to _GW Basic_, _QBasic 1.0, 1.1, 4.5 and 7.1_, then to _Visual Basic 3, 4, 5, and 6_, _VB.NET_, some _PHP_ for some web experiences, _C#_, and now, apparently, _JavaScript_.

-Because of this, and on the process of learning about Fusion 360 post-processors, I've implemented some things not because I needed them, but because they were possible, they were a challenge, and someone else may find them useful.
+Because of this, and on the process of learning about Fusion 360 *post-processors*, I've implemented some things not because I needed them, but because they were possible, they were a challenge, and someone else may find them useful.

 ## Resources